 These are upper level "methods" classes where students should be expected to take an active role in the classroom for planning, teaching, assessment, and reflection.
-Students complete 20 hours of fieldwork in general education methods classes and variable hours in special education classes.
-Courses in Block III are dependent on students' certification areas:
+Students complete 20 hours of fieldwork in high needs school districts in general education methods classes and variable hours in special education classes.
+Courses in Level III are dependent on students' certification areas:

-Childhood birth-6 methods: EDU 316/516, EDU 344/544, EDU 345/545
+Childhood birth-6 methods: EDU 316/516, EDU 344/544, EDU 345/545, PSY 604